williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 * **Primary authentication** allows you to verify username and password credentials for a user.
 * **Multifactor authentication** (MFA) strengthens the security of password-based authentication by requiring additional verification of another factor such as a temporary one-time password or an SMS passcode.
 The Authentication API supports user enrollment with MFA factors enabled by the administrator, as well as MFA challenges based on your **Okta Sign-On Policy**.
-* **Recovery** allows users to securely reset their password if they've forgotten it, or unlock their account if it has been locked out due to excessive failed login attempts.
+* **Recovery** allows users to securely reset their password if they&#8217;ve forgotten it, or unlock their account if it has been locked out due to excessive failed login attempts.
 This functionality is subject to the security policy set by the administrator.

 ## Application Types

-The behavior of the Okta Authentication API varies depending on the type of your application and your org's security policies such as the **Okta Sign-On Policy**, **MFA Enrollment Policy**, or **Password Policy**.
+The behavior of the Okta Authentication API varies depending on the type of your application and your org&#8217;s security policies such as the **Okta Sign-On Policy**, **MFA Enrollment Policy**, or **Password Policy**.

 > Policy evaluation is conditional on the [client request context](/docs/api/getting_started/design_principles.html#client-request-context) such as IP address.